BeguiledLeaf/README/README.md

 I'm Joshua Silva and I'm a student at Clemson University

-  *Studying for a Computer Engineering Degree
+  * Studying for a Computer Engineering Degree

-  *Currently in Junior Year
+  * Currently in Senior Year

-  *Did a Co-op for a year for Bosch
+  * Did a Co-op for a year for Bosch